implydata/plywood/README.md

 Plywood is an open-source JavaScript framework for creating powerful database queries that return data optimized for creating complex visualizations.
 Plywood is about creating on-the-fly visualizations out of ad-hoc, real-time query results.

-If you are more interested in a complete UI (rather than building your own) you should have a look at [Pivot](https://github.com/implydata/pivot).
+You might also want to have a look at [Pivot](https://github.com/implydata/pivot), a GUI for big data exploration built on top of Plywood.

 Plywood was built with these goals in mind: